 The Farm Business Skills; Professional Development Program provides primary producers with:

 Participants can receive a subsidy of up to 50% of the total cost of professional development activities to a maximum of $5000 for the first person from the farm business across eligible programs.

 Additional members of the farm business management team can also apply for support for up to an additional $1000 per person for a maximum of four people to a maximum of $9000 for the farm business over the five years of the program.

-You are strongly urged to seek advice and application assistance for these schemes from your local Rural Financial Counsellor – see above for contacts – DO NOT SELF ASSESS.
+You are strongly urged to seek advice and application assistance for these schemes from your local Rural Financial Counsellor, please DO NOT SELF ASSESS if you are eligible.

 A subsidy on the transport of stock is permanently available to primary producers where:

 Interest free loans of up to $50,000 are available to eligible primary producers to assist in implementing systems and management practices that enhance the sustainability of their enterprise by funding;